My Sweeten Story: An Epic Brooklyn Brownstone Remodel

 BEDROOM RESOURCES: Ceiling light, sconce lights: Schoolhouse Electric.
 Mill C bedside table with laptop tray: CB2.
 Spindle Nightstand: Industry West.
 Airisto bench/side table in ash: Finnish Design Shop.

 KITCHEN RESOURCES: Paint in Cotton Balls: Benjamin Moore.
 VOXTORP kitchen cabinets and sink: IKEA.
 Ipanema Reserve countertops and backsplash: M Teixeira Soapstone.
-Faucet, #1959LF-BL: Delta .
-Undercounter refrigerator and freezer: Liebherr.
+Faucet, #1959LF-BL: Delta.
+Liebherr undercounter refrigerator and freezer: Appliances Connection.
 Pendant lights: Schoolhouse Electric.
-All-in-one 2.3 cu. ft. front-load washer and electric ventless dryer: LG.
+LG all-in-one 2.3 cu. ft. front-load washer and electric ventless dryer: Appliances Connection.
 Fellow Stagg Pour Over kettle: Williams Sonoma.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.